 How much you can borrow depends on the year of your course, where you live, your household income, your age and whether you can claim welfare benefits.

-The maximum amount of loan you can receive to study at Leeds Beckett in 2017/18 is £8,430.
-See table below for breakdown of loan amounts.
+The maximum amount of loan you can receive to study at Leeds Beckett in 2023/24 is £9,706, if you live away from home, and £8,171, if you live at home.
+See table for breakdown of loan amounts.

 How student loan repayment works

 You will only start to make repayments on your student loan once you are earning a salary over £27,295.
 You will repay nine per cent (9%) of any earnings over £27,295 per year.
 See our loan repayments table* for some examples of loan repayment rates.